minhlong94/must-read-ai-papers/README.md

   - [Random Search and Reproducibility for Neural Architecture Search](https://arxiv.org/abs/1902.07638) (Li and Talwalkar, 2019),
   - [Pitfalls in Machine Learning Research: Reexamining the Development Cycle](http://proceedings.mlr.press/v137/biderman20a/biderman20a.pdf) (Biderman and Scheirer, 2020),
   - [Local Search is a Remarkably Strong Baseline for Neural Architecture Search](https://arxiv.org/abs/2004.08996) (Ottelander et al., 2020)
 - [The Risk of Invariant Risk Minimization](https://openreview.net/forum?id=BbNIbVPJ-42): why IRM fails to deliver what it promises.
 - [In Search of Lost Domain Generalization](https://arxiv.org/abs/2007.01434): a comprehensive benchmark of domain generalization algorithm.
 Overall, ERM works good in practice.
 - [Descending through a Crowded Valley](https://arxiv.org/abs/2007.01547): a comprehensive benchmark of optimizers and LR schedulers to support that Adam is still very competitive.
+- [Simple random search provides a competitive approach to reinforcement learning](https://arxiv.org/abs/1803.07055): you don't need complicated algorithm.
+Randomness is enough!

 ## Blog posts and others